 ► Unique mini-camper based on latest Caddy

-Better yet, it features plastic cup springs – as found on its larger siblings – and a proper mattress.
+When extended out, it sits above the folded rear seats and measures 1980mm by 1070mm – that’s longer and almost as wide as a standard small double mattress.
+Better yet, it features plastic cup springs and a proper mattress.
 These are similar to the sleeping arrangements found on the two larger California models, and we can confirm they’re extremely comfortable.

-Since the rear seats no longer form part and parcel of the bed-making process, they can be removed for extra storage – turning this from a slightly cramped four-person van into a capacious model for two.
+Since the rear seats no longer form part and parcel of the bed-making process, they can be removed for extra storage – turning this from a slightly cramped five-person van into a capacious model for two.

 What about the kitchen?

-The optional kitchenette stores in a large drawer underneath the Caddy’s boot floor, sliding out when needed.
+The optional kitchenette stores in a large drawer unit underneath the Caddy’s boot floor, sliding out when needed.
 It includes a single burner hob with storage for a gas bottle, plus cutlery drawer and shelf.

 What does the awning provide?